Tricare: History

-Although DOD's initial intent under CRI was to award three competitively bid contracts covering six states, only one bid, made by Foundation Health Corporation (now Health Net) covering California and Hawaii, was received.
+Although DOD's initial intent under the CHAMPUS Reform Initiative was to award three competitively bid contracts covering six states, only one bid, made by Foundation Health Corporation (now Health Net) covering California and Hawaii, was received.
 Foundation delivered services under this contract between August 1988 and January 1994.

-In late 1993, in response to requirements in the DOD Appropriation Act for Fiscal Year 1994, the DoD announced plans for implementing a nationwide managed care program for the MHS that would be completely implemented by May 1997.
+In late 1993, in response to requirements in the National Defense Authorization Act for Fiscal Year 1994, the DoD announced plans for implementing a nationwide managed care program for the MHS that would be completely implemented by May 1997.
 Under this program, known as Tricare, the United States was divided into 12 health care regions.
 An administrative organization, the lead agent, was designated for each region and coordinated the health care needs of all military treatment facilities in the region.
 Under Tricare, seven managed care support contracts were awarded covering DOD's 12 health care regions.

-Since then, Tricare has undergone several restructuring initiatives, including re-alignment of contract regions, Base Realignment and Closure, and the addition of "Tricare for Life" benefits in 2001 for those who are Medicare-eligible, and "Tricare Reserve Select" in 2005.
+Since then, Tricare has undergone several restructuring initiatives, including re-alignment of contract regions, the Base Realignment and Closure (BRAC) process that downgraded many military hospitals to clinics and closed other military hospitals and clinics outright, the addition of "Tricare for Life" (TFL) benefits in 2001 for military retirees and their spouses who are Medicare-eligible, and "Tricare Reserve Select" (TRS) for actively drilling Reservists, National Guardsmen, and their spouses and dependent children in 2005.

+Since 2024, gender-affirming healthcare for children and minors within military families has not been permitted under Tricare following the entry into force of the yearly comprehensive defense authorization bill.